StarbeamOne/blog.starbeam.one/content/article/2023/12/December-2023-Status-Update.md

 ### The Bad

 Even at v1 quality, everything is unicorns and rainbows here.
-Despite having built something functional and stable, it is ultimately missing the mark for long-term viability (read: profitability).
+Despite having built something that I am super proud of, along with it being functional and stable, it is ultimately missing the mark for long-term viability (read: profitability).

 To start, what I started out to build was a publishing system, and while what we have does do this in a sense, what it ultimately has created is a centralized version of an NFT-marketplace, which is not what I wanted to build.